ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 The *Messages* functionality allows to send and receive messages to/from the bank.
 The messages are cached locally on the device so that they can be viewed even if there's no network connection.
 As the app can be used by different users on the same device, messages of multiple users may be cached.
 Therefore, for configentiality reasons, a user should only get access to his own messages.
 Unfortunately, this was not implemented correctly.

 **Goal:** Abuse the search field to get access to messages of other users on the same device.

+Works, but The five predefined messages should by form sender (Alice, right side) and from bank /Bob, left side).
+Also, formatting is not good.